afpineda/OpenSourceSimWheelESP32/doc/firmware/glossary_en.md

 - **HID**: Human Interface Device.

-- **HID messages**: data sent to a computer using the standard HID protocol.
+- **HID reports**: data sent to a computer using the standard HID protocol.

 - **Input**: Any hardware able to generate _input events_ caused by user interactions.
 For example: momentary switches and rotary encoders.